AppImageCommunity/awesome-appimage/README.md

 ### Tools to convert from other package formats

-- [pkg2appimage](https://github.com/AppImage/pkg2appimage) - Converts from deb, zip, tar.gz and other formats to AppImage using YAML recipes.
 - [appimage2pkg](https://gitlab.com/nixtux-packaging/appimage2pkg) - Repack AppImage and make rpm/deb which does not require FUSE.
+- [AppImaGen](https://github.com/ivan-hc/AppImaGen) - Generates an AppImage from Debian or from a PPA of your choice for the previous (unfortunately not the oldest as recommended) and still supported Ubuntu LTS.
+- [appimage-bash](https://github.com/valicm/appimage-bash) - GitHub Action for creating AppImage releases from binaries inside `.tar.gz` archives.
+- [arch2appimage](https://github.com/hanzala123/arch2appimage) - Python script to convert any Arch Linux package (official/AUR) to an AppImage.
+- [Elements](https://github.com/s-zeid/elements) - Tool to generate single-file, runc-based AppImages using a minimal (~3 MB compressed) Alpine Linux rootfs.
 - [flatpak2appdir](https://github.com/sudo-give-me-coffee/flatpak2appdir) - Turn Flatpak into AppDir which in turn can be turned into AppImage.
+- [GMAppImager](https://github.com/time-killer-games/GMAppImager) - Graphically Converts GameMaker Studio 2 games to AppImage bundles.
 - [make-portable](https://github.com/sudo-give-me-coffee/make-portable) - Deploys installed application to AppDir, uses strace to fetch all file system calls and copies all accessed files in to AppDir including glibc.
-- [AppImage cobbler](https://gitlab.com/brinkervii/appimage-cobbler) - Python application that takes strace.log and turns it into a directory suited for an AppImage.
-- [Elements](https://github.com/s-zeid/elements) - Tool to generate single-file, runc-based AppImages using a minimal (~3 MB compressed) Alpine Linux rootfs.
-- [arch2appimage](https://github.com/hanzala123/arch2appimage) - Python script to convert any Arch Linux package (official/AUR) to an AppImage.
-- [appimage-bash](https://github.com/valicm/appimage-bash) - GitHub Action for creating AppImage releases from binaries inside `.tar.gz` archives.
 - [Package-to-appimage](https://github.com/CausaPrincipalis71/package-to-appimage) - Tool for converting `.deb` and `.rpm` packages into AppImage format by using Docker.
-- [GMAppImager](https://github.com/time-killer-games/GMAppImager) - Graphically Converts GameMaker Studio 2 games to AppImage bundles.
+- [pkg2appimage](https://github.com/AppImage/pkg2appimage) - Converts from deb, zip, tar.gz and other formats to AppImage using YAML recipes.
-- [AppImaGen](https://github.com/ivan-hc/AppImaGen) - Generates an AppImage from Debian or from a PPA of your choice for the previous (unfortunately not the oldest as recommended) and still supported Ubuntu LTS.

 ### Metadata tools

-- [AppStream Generator](https://output.jsbin.com/qoqukof) - Very simple generator for AppStream MetaInfo files which application authors can use to add metadata (like descriptions, screenshots, links) to their AppImage.
 - [AppStream MetaInfo Creator](https://www.freedesktop.org/software/appstream/metainfocreator/#/) - More elaborate generator for AppStream MetaInfo files by the author of the AppStream metainfo format.

 ### QC tools